holochain/holochain-wasmer/README.md

 macro on the guest side.

 - The host moves `SomeDataType` into `SerializedBytes` on the host using the host allocator
-- The host moves `SerializedBytes` into `AllocationPtr`, leaving the bytes and an `Allocation` dangling on the host
+- The host moves `SerializedBytes` into `AllocationPtr`, leaving the bytes and an `Allocation` leaked on the host
 - The host passes a `RemotePtr` to a guest function
 - The guest receives the `RemotePtr` from the host and calls the `host_args!` macro
 - Internally the guest calls `guest::map_bytes()` with the `RemotePtr`